 Many of her current ministries involve collaborating with other Religious Institutes in the areas of governance or education.
 She serves as a director on a number of College Boards and Education Councils as well as a Commissioner on the Australian Bishops’ National Catholic Education Commission.

-Board Director since 2013 Mission, Identity and Education Committee
+Board Director since 2013 and Chair of the Mission, Identity and Education Committee

 Board Director since 2019